 The Best Cleaning Tips in Medford, Oregon

 By putting in a little effort and time, you can easily maintain your swimming pool all year round.
 We, at Clearwater Oasis, love to share our knowledge about basic pool maintenance with our patrons.
-There are a few basic procedures that are efficient and save time which anyone can follow.
+There are a few necessary procedures that are efficient and save time which anyone can follow.

 Determine the surface composition before starting the pool filter cleanup procedure.